a-s-g93/neo4j-runway/examples/end_to_end/multi_file/game_of_thrones/outputs/got_armies_discovery.md

 ### Preliminary Analysis of the `got_armies.csv` Data

 #### Overview
-The dataset contains 184 entries with 7 features related to battles in the Game of Thrones universe.
-The key features include battle identifiers, army sizes, and affiliations of the armies involved in the battles.
+The dataset contains information about battles in the Game of Thrones universe, with a total of 184 entries and 7 features.
+The key features include battle number, king, outcome, family, size, commander, and whether the army was attacking.

-#### Key Features and Their Importance
+#### Key Features and Insights
-1. **battle_number**:
+1. **Battle Number**:
+   - Unique identifier for each battle, ranging from 1 to 38.
+   - The distribution shows that battles are relatively evenly spread, with a mean of approximately 20.47.
-   - **Importance**: This feature serves as a unique identifier for each battle and can be used to analyze trends over time, such as changes in army sizes and alliances.
+   - This feature can help track the sequence of battles and analyze trends over time.
-   - **Analysis**: The battles are numbered from 1 to 38, indicating that there are multiple battles per number, which may suggest that some battles are part of larger conflicts.

-2. **king**:
+2. **Army Size**:
+   - The size of the army varies significantly, with a mean of approximately 16,831 and a maximum of 100,000.
+   - The presence of many null values (36 entries) suggests that not all battles have recorded army sizes, which may affect analysis.
-   - **Importance**: This feature identifies the king associated with each army, which is crucial for understanding alliances and conflicts between families.
+   - This feature is crucial for understanding how army sizes have changed over time and can be correlated with outcomes.

+3. **King**:
-   - **Analysis**: There are 6 unique kings, with Joffrey/Tommen Baratheon being the most frequently mentioned.
-This could indicate a central figure in many battles, potentially affecting family alliances.
+   - There are 6 unique kings, with Joffrey/Tommen Baratheon being the most frequently mentioned (65 occurrences).

-3. **outcome**:
+   - This feature can help identify which kings are associated with specific families and their outcomes in battles.

+4. **Outcome**:
-   - **Importance**: This feature indicates whether the battle was won or lost, which is essential for assessing the effectiveness of different families and commanders.
+   - The outcome is a binary feature indicating whether the battle was won or lost, with a slight majority of battles resulting in a win (101 wins out of 178 recorded outcomes).
-   - **Analysis**: The outcome is mostly positive (won) for the armies, which could suggest a bias in the dataset towards successful battles or a lack of data on lost battles.

-4. **family**:
-   - **Importance**: This feature identifies the family associated with each army, which is critical for analyzing alliances and rivalries.
+   - This feature is essential for analyzing the effectiveness of different families and commanders in battles.

+5. **Family**:
-   - **Analysis**: There are 21 unique families, with the Lannisters being the most frequently represented.
-This could indicate their prominence in the battles and potential shifts in alliances.
+   - There are 21 unique families, with the Lannisters being the most frequently mentioned (40 occurrences).

-5. **size**:
-   - **Importance**: The size of the army is a key factor in battle outcomes and can be used to analyze trends over time.
-   - **Analysis**: The army sizes vary significantly, with a mean of approximately 16,831 and a maximum of 100,000.
-The distribution suggests that while most armies are relatively small, there are a few very large armies that could skew the analysis.
+   - This feature is critical for analyzing alliances and rivalries among families, as well as understanding which families attack most often.

-6. **commander**:
+6. **Commander**:
-   - **Importance**: This feature identifies the commanders leading the armies, which can help in understanding the effectiveness of different leaders and their strategies.
-   - **Analysis**: There are 81 unique commanders, with Stannis Baratheon being the most frequently mentioned.
-This could indicate his role in multiple battles and his influence on the outcomes.
+   - There are 81 unique commanders, with Stannis Baratheon being the most frequently mentioned (12 occurrences).
+   - This feature can help analyze the impact of different commanders on battle outcomes and army sizes.

-7. **attacking**:
+7. **Attacking**:
-   - **Importance**: This boolean feature indicates whether the army was attacking or defending, which is crucial for understanding the dynamics of each battle.
+   - This boolean feature indicates whether the army was attacking, which can be used to analyze aggressive strategies of families.
-   - **Analysis**: All entries are marked as attacking, which may limit the analysis of defensive strategies and outcomes.

 #### Use Case Insights
-- **Families Changing Alliances**: By analyzing the `king` and `family` features, we can track which families are allied with which kings over time, potentially revealing shifts in alliances.
+- **Families Changing Alliances**: The family feature can be analyzed to see if certain families frequently switch between attacking and defending roles, or if they have common opponents over time.
-- **Changes in Army Sizes Over Time**: The `size` and `battle_number` features can be used to plot army sizes across different battles, allowing us to visualize trends and changes.
+- **Army Size Changes Over Time**: By correlating the battle number with army size, we can analyze trends in army sizes across different battles and families.
-- **Families Attacking Most Often**: The `family` and `attacking` features can be analyzed to determine which families are most frequently involved in attacks, providing insights into their aggressiveness and strategies.
+- **Most Frequent Attackers**: The family feature combined with the attacking boolean can help identify which families are more aggressive in their strategies.

-### Conclusion
+#### Conclusion
-The most important features for the analysis are `family`, `king`, `size`, and `outcome`, as they provide critical insights into alliances, battle dynamics, and trends over time.
-Further analysis can be conducted to answer the specific use cases outlined.
+The most important features for the analysis are `family`, `size`, `outcome`, and `battle_number`.
+These features will provide insights into family alliances, changes in army sizes, and the frequency of attacks by different families.